Lack of visibility across stakeholders

-For Konica Minolta's existing budget process, the finance team relied on a fifteen tab spreadsheet that was distributed to department heads due to security challenges.
-As a result, the budget process had insufficient participation across stakeholders and there was no way to track progress on the budget by individual.
+For Konica Minolta's existing budget process, the finance team relied on a fifteen tab spreadsheet that was distributed only to department heads due to security challenges.
+As a result, the budget process had insufficient participation across stakeholders with no way to track progress on the budget by individual.
 In addition, because it was impossible to upload certain types of data into their ERP system, they could not produce reports that included disparate information sources such as individual capital expenditures, human resource, and payroll data.
 Finally, the finance team wanted to eliminate the user errors that were frequent in the current process, including overwritten formulas, errors in assumptions, and version control problems.

-Adaptive provided Konica Minolta with a web-based tool that would allow more people to participate in the budget process.
-It also tightened control over the process by delivering a model with assumptions and key data already defined within the application.
+Adaptive Insights provided Konica Minolta with a web-based tool that would allow more people to participate in the budget process.
+It also tightened control over the process by delivering a model with assumptions and key data already defined within the software.
 Errors have been reduced substantially and the finance team spends more time evaluating the budget from a strategic and operational standpoint, rather than spending their time on manual consolidation and error correction.
-The reports available within Adaptive Planning offer a sophisticated view of their business and once a template is created are available instantaneously.
+The reports available within Adaptive Insights offer a sophisticated view of their business and once a template is created are available instantaneously.
 The duration of the budget process decreased significantly—by over 33%.
 In addition, they reduced 1.5 people within the Financial Analysis team due to the implementation of the system, so the ROI was immediate.

-The introduction of Adaptive Planning was the first major change in the budgeting and reporting process in six years and enabled Konica Minolta to address participant concerns and business needs that had been voiced over that period.
+The introduction of Adaptive Insights was the first major change in the budgeting and reporting process in six years and enabled Konica Minolta to address participant concerns and business needs that had been voiced over that period.
 It created buzz and excitement for the planning process.
 It also allowed a broader scope of users to have access to the budget and participate in the financial planning process, which created a greater sense of buy-in.